danielstreit/ThreeSkunks/README.md

 # Three Skunks

-My first web app, a short game about skunks and probabilities based on the Monty Hall Problem.
+A small game I wrote to learn about javascript and jQuery.
+Its based on the Monty Hall Problem.

 DanielStreit.com/ThreeSkunks